up-n-atom/8311/docs/posts/masquerade-as-the-att-inc-cgw452-400-with-the-was-110.md

 ## Getting Started Business Fiber Important Notes

-The CGW420-505 is equipped with a cellular modem for backup internet functionality and is distributed with AT&T Business Fiber.
-It is imparitive that once you have all the information you need to transition from the CGW420-505 to a masquerade set-up that you remove power from the device so that your own masqueraded router has no issues reacquiring your Transit (and) Static Block IP Addresses from AT&T.
+The CGW452-400 is equipped with a cellular modem for limited backup internet functionality and is distributed with AT&T Business Fiber.
+It is imparitive that once you have all the information you need to transition from the CGW452-400 to a masquerade set-up that you remove power from the device so that your own ONU has no issues reacquiring your connection to the AT&T Fiber Network.

-Please note that you will actually be masquerading your provided device as a BGW620-700 but you will be utilizing the CGW420-505's information.
-This does pose a problem for integrations like Home Assistant that don't recognize the "WNCA" serial unlike the "COMM" serial provided on the BGW620-700.

 ## Configure ONT settings

-To masquerade, you will need the original ONT serial number and other identifiers (e.g., software versions) from your
+To masquerade, you will need the original ONT serial number identifier (e.g., __WNCA...__) from your
 {{ page.meta.ont }}'s fiber stats page, as well as the bottom label.

 <http://192.168.1.254/cgi-bin/fiberstat.ha>